-Traditionally, organizations have often relied on standardized SLAs, imposing identical remediation timelines across all teams and vulnerabilities.
+Traditionally, organizations have often relied on a standardized SLA for vulnerability management, imposing identical remediation timelines across all teams and vulnerabilities.
 This approach suffers from several shortcomings:

 A more effective strategy lies in adopting adaptive SLAs.
 This approach tailors remediation timelines to factors such as: